babblevoice/babble-drachtio-presence/README.md

 * application/xpidf+xml (although I am not sure if this is a Polycom specific thing)
 * application/dialog-info+xml
 * application/simple-message-summary - [RFC 3842](https://tools.ietf.org/html/rfc3842)
-* application/watcherinfo+xml - [RFC 3842](https://tools.ietf.org/html/rfc3842) - I am not oing to support this just yet
+* application/watcherinfo+xml - [RFC 3842](https://tools.ietf.org/html/rfc3842) - I am not going to support this just yet

 We can use presence information and our own tracking of calls ourselves to publish information dialog information via NOTIFY to all SUBSCRIPTIONS clients agree with us.